GardensKeukenhofTransport

 Keukenhof is the world famous tulip and flower garden park which is open during the springtime every year and attracts around 1.4 million visitors.
 Keukenhof is located in the town of Lisse in the province of South-Holland, around 26km south-west of Amsterdam.

-There are a number of choices for getting to Keukenhof from Amsterdam – guided tour, coach shuttle, public transport (bus) or car.
+For getting to Keukenhof from Amsterdam you have the choice of guided tour, coach shuttle, public transport (bus) or car.

 Amsterdam to Keukenhof transport